ywan0367/ywan0367_9103_Tut01_major-Project/README.md

 # ywan0367_9103_Tut01_major-Project
-Here are the description of my personal major projrct.
+Here is the functional prototype of my personal major projrct.

+The individual approach I chose to drive my individual code is Time Based.